Milton Keynes Hoard: 1858 coin hoard at Weston Underwood

 On New Year's Eve, 1858 near Weston Underwood, an earthenware vessel was found in Whites Close.
 It contained 166 denarii from the 1st and 2nd century AD, 4 legionary coins, 1 brass coin, an Augustus from 42 BC and 4 of Mark Antony from 30 BC.
 Also found was a complete 2nd century Samian bowl and other pieces of pottery, including many broken sherds, and even human and horse bones.
 The Samian bowl now resides at Buckinghamshire County Museum.

 1879 Bronze Age hoard at New Bradwell

-In 1879, at New Bradwell, a Bronze Age hoard of weapons was found in a "deep cist filled with black earth" where nowadays stands the County Arms Hotel.
+In 1879, at New Bradwell, a Bronze Age hoard of weapons was found in a "deep cist filled with black earth" where the County Arms Hotel used to stand.
 The hoard comprised nine socketed axes, three broken axes, one palstave, two Spearheads and a leaf-shaped sword which had broken into four pieces.
 The collection now resides at Aylesbury Museum.